How to Concatenate in Google Sheets (Combine Cell Data)

 Once you have the formula in the first cell, you can use the fill handle to click and drag through the rest of the column, too.

-Example 2 – CONCATENATE Google Sheets With Separator Like a Comma
+Example 2 – CONCATENATE With Comma Google Sheets

 Suppose you have the same dataset of names, but instead of combining it with a space in between, you want it in the following format: last name, first name.

-Here is an example formula for Google Sheets to combine cells with commas:
+Here is an example of Google Sheets combining text from two cells using concatenate with separator:

 Concatenate in Google Sheets - First and Last Name with comma

-The CONCATENATE Google Sheets function can also be useful when combining the text with a running number.
+The CONCATENATE Google Sheets function can also be helpful when combining the text with a running number.

 For example, in the dataset below, you want to add a running number before each name.
-So, for the first name, it will be 01 – John Spike.
-For the second name, it should be 02 – Brad Connor, and so on.
+So, the first name will be 1 – John Spike.
+The second name should be 2 – Brad Connor, and so on.

 =CONCATENATE(ROW()-1," - ",A2," ",B2)